athos/Drains/README.md

 ;=> {:sum 25, :range {:min 1, :max 9}}
 ```

 `d/drains` can compose an arbitrary number of drains and can also be nested arbitrarily.
-Even in such cases, the sequence aggregation will be done in a one-pass process.
+Even in such cases, the sequence aggregation will be done in a single pass.

 ### `d/fmap`, `d/combine-with`

-`d/fmap` is another way to create a drain from another existing drain.
+`d/fmap` is another way to create a drain from another drain.
 It enables to transform the resulting aggregation value:

 ```clj
 (d/reduce (d/fmap (fn [sum] {:sum sum})